UWI-BNR/resource-hub/docs/4Manual/how-to/howto-setup-system.md

     ---

-???- example "Step 6 — Run a Simple Test DO File"
+???- example "Step 6 — Configure your GLOBAL settings"

-    ## Step 6 — Run a Simple Test DO File
+    ## Step 6 — Configure your GLOBAL settings

-    22. In Stata, use the `cd` command to move to your `bnr-analytics` folder, or supply the full path in quotes.
-    23. Run the global setup file, for example: `do "C:/Users/Joan/BNR/bnr-analytics/do/bnrcvd-globals.do"`
-    24. Check that it runs without errors.
+    You have a simple Stata ADO file called `bnrpath.ado` in the `ado/` folder of your `bnr-analytics` repository.
+This file contains a single line of code that you should change to reflect the location of your *bnr-analytics* repository.

+    > global BNRROOT "C:/yasuki/Sync/BNR-sandbox/006-dev/github/bnr-analytics"

+    Change the path in quotes to match the location of your local `bnr-analytics` folder.

+    You also have a local DO file called `bnrcvd-globals.do` in the `do/` folder of your `bnr-analytics` repository.
+This file is called by most subsequent analysis `.do` files, and contains a series of folder locations, system settings, and the BNR briefings color scheme.
+You can change any of these settings at any time, and these changes will be reflected across the subsequent DO files.

     ---

+???- example "Step 7 — Run a Simple Test DO File"

+    ## Step 7 — Run a Simple Test DO File

+    1. In Stata, use the `cd` command to move to your `bnr-analytics` folder, or supply the full path in quotes.
+    2. Run the global setup file, for example: `do "C:/Users/Joan/BNR/bnr-analytics/do/bnrcvd-globals.do"`
+    3. Check that it runs without errors.

+    ---

-???- example "Step 7 — Run an Analytics Script as a Final Check"
+???- example "Step 8 — Run an Analytics Script as a Final Check"

-    ## Step 7 — Run an Analytics Script as a Final Check
+    ## Step 8 — Run an Analytics Script as a Final Check

     25. In Stata, run one of the main analytics scripts, for example: `do "C:/Users/Joan/BNR/bnr-analytics/do/bnrcvd-2023-count.do"`
     26. Watch the Stata output window for any missing-file or path errors.